 The Ontology of Social Reality

-Naturalism asserts that everything in reality is constituted by physical particles or fields of force or by the patterns of movement of such entities.
+As seen in Chapters 4 and 5, naturalism asserts that everything in reality is constituted by physical particles or fields of force or by the patterns of movement of such entities.
 For a naturalist like Searle to be convinced of the existence of God would be for him to have some physical evidence of this existence.
 In fact for a naturalist like Searle, not only the X term but also the Y term in every application of the counts as formula must be physical through and through—the X and Y terms are after all in each case one and the same entity, merely viewed as falling under two distinct descriptions.
 George W. is still George W. even when he counts as president.
 Miss Anscombe is still Miss Anscombe even when she counts as Mrs. Geach.

 But what of those values of Y terms where no candidate X term drawn from the realm of physical reality is available?
 How can Searle’s naturalism allow a realist ontology of those parts of social reality which are constituted by prices, licenses, debts, and taxes?

 The assumption that X and Y terms are identical works well when the Y term exists simultaneously with the X term, for example, when the issuing of sounds from John’s mouth counts as an utterance in English: the two events are here quite reasonably conceived as identical parts of physical reality, merely conceived under different descriptions.
 But an event of promising might last several seconds while the deontic powers to which it gives rise—the claims and obligations—might exist for several months.
 An event in which Jane gives her watch to Joan might exist for only two seconds while the new relation of ownership that is founded in this event might go on existing for many years thereafter.
-There is here no piece of paper, no organism, no building, no movement of molecules to serve as 43

-physical X term in the future.
+There is here no piece of paper, no organism, no building, no movement of molecules to serve as physical X term in the future.
 The watch itself cannot serve this purpose (the watch itself does not count as the relation of ownership by which it becomes tied to Joan) and the same applies, too, to other physical phenomena such as the relevant memory traces in Jane’s brain.
 The relation of ownership is, rather, what we shall henceforth call a freestanding Y term— it is a sui generis social object of a quasi-abstract sort.
 Certainly it depends on physical bearers—in this case Joan and the watch.
 But these physical bearers do not overlap with the relation of ownership itself, as is seen in the fact that the latter has no physical parts.

 Only in one or two isolated passages does Searle recognize the existence of entities of this sort.
 He points out that when I promise something on Tuesday, the obligation continues to exist over Wednesday, Thursday, Friday.
 This “is not just an odd feature of speech acts, it is characteristic of the deontic structure of institutional reality. . . . think for example, of creating a corporation.
 Once the act of creation of the corporation is completed, the corporation exists. . . .
-It need have no physical realization, it may be just a set of status functions” (Smith and Searle 2003, 305; italics added).
+It need have no physical realization, it may be just a set of status functions” (Ch.
+4, p.
+15).
 What Searle does not recognize is that such a set of status functions, even though it depends on physical reality, is not itself a part of physical reality.
 It is, precisely, a quasi-abstract pattern that is tied to history and time in virtue of its relation to certain persons and events.

 In the following passage, too, Searle accepts that freestanding Y terms exist: